-I expect the students to work hard on the project and have fun.
+I expect the students to work hard on the project but also to have fun.

-Team Size: In week 7, we create mixed teams with students from both countries.
-I reserve the right to make changes in the team compositions if there is not a good balance of backgrounds and skillsets amongst the teammates.
+Team Size: After the midterm, teams will be self-formed (4-5 students per team).
+I reserve the right to make changes in the team compositions if there is not a good balance of backgrounds and skill sets amongst the teammates.
+International and Learning Community students should be equally distributed among teams.